This post may contain affiliate links.

 - Continue making more rows by repeating the process with the other strings.

-For a more detailed pattern, included more pictures and pattern chart, check out: How to Make a Chevron Friendship Bracelet
+For a more detailed pattern, including more pictures and a pattern chart, check out: How to Make a Chevron Friendship Bracelet

 Diamond and X’s Pattern